File Hash Information

 Software Downloads

-Verify that downloaded software hasn't been tampered with by comparing the hash with the one provided by the official source.
+Verify that downloaded software has not been tampered with by comparing its hash to the official source.

 File Integrity

-Check if files were corrupted during transfer or storage by comparing hashes before and after.
+Check whether files were corrupted during transfer or storage by comparing hashes before and after.

 Duplicate Detection

-Identify duplicate files by comparing their hashes - identical hashes mean identical files.
+Identify duplicate files by comparing hashes when byte-for-byte identity matters.

 Data Verification

-Ensure backups and copies are exact matches of the original files using hash comparison.
+Confirm backups and copies are exact matches of original files using hash comparison.

-Best Practice: Always verify downloaded software using the hash provided by the official source.
-This ensures the file hasn't been tampered with or corrupted during download.
+Best Practice: Always verify downloaded software using the hash published by the official source.

-Security Note: MD5 and SHA-1 are cryptographically broken and should not be used for security-critical applications.
-Use SHA-256 or SHA-512 for file verification.
+Security Note: MD5 and SHA-1 are cryptographically broken and should not be used for security-critical verification.
+Prefer SHA-256 or SHA-512.